alirezakoo/FerestarGrammer/README.md

 # Ferestar
-Frestar is a CFG language grammar which developed with .net7 and that very useful for execute task and process
+Frestar is a CFG language grammar which developed with .net and that very useful for execute task and process This compiler is able to prioritize nested instructions in order of execution

 ## The CFG (Context Free Grammer)